Key moments in Novak Djokovic’s Australian saga

-FILE PHOTO: Serbian tennis player Novak Djokovic practices at Melbourne Park as questions remain over the legal battle regarding his visa to play in the Australian Open in Melbourne, Australia, January 14, 2022.
-AAP Image/Diego Fedele via REUTERS
+FILE PHOTO: Serbian tennis player Novak Djokovic practices at Melbourne Park as questions remain over the legal battle regarding his visa to play in the Australian Open in Melbourne, Australia, January 12, 2022.
+REUTERS/Loren Elliott

-MELBOURNE (Reuters) – World tennis number one Novak Djokovic’s bid to win a record-breaking 21 men’s Grand Slam titles at the Australian Open without a COVID-19 vaccination hangs in the balance after Australia cancelled his visa for a second time on public health grounds.
+MELBOURNE (Reuters) – Tennis star Novak Djokovic’s bid to win a record-breaking 21 men’s Grand Slam titles at the Australian Open ended on Sunday with a court decision to uphold the government’s cancellation of his visa.
+Following are key dates in the saga:

 Dec 16: Djokovic tested positive for coronavirus, according to his affidavit to the Australian federal court.
 His accompanying PCR result by the Institute of Public Health of Serbia shows he was tested at 1:05 p.m. and the result time as 8:19 p.m.

 Dec 17: The tennis star said he attended a charity event in Belgrade and social media posts show him maskless handing out awards to children.
-He said in a statement on Wednesday he did not get his PCR result until after the event.
+He said in a statement on Jan.
+12 that he did not get his PCR result until after the event.
 He said a rapid antigen test he took beforehand was negative.

 Dec 18: Djokovic broke Serbia’s isolation rules for a photoshoot and interview with L’Equipe newspaper.
-He said in his statement that he “felt obliged to go ahead and conduct the L’Equipe interview as I didn’t want to let the journalist down.”
+He said in his statement on Jan.
+12 that he “felt obliged to go ahead and conduct the L’Equipe interview as I didn’t want to let the journalist down.”.

 Dec 22: He received a negative PCR result from the Institute of Public Health of Serbia, according to court documents.